til-ai/til-25/rl/README.md

 | 2     | left    |
 | 3     | up      |

 There is also a 0-1 value representing whether the agent is currently a scout or a guard.
+This won't change within a round.

 | value | meaning |
 | ----- | ------- |